gauricb/mutate/README.md

 - `OPENAI_API_KEY`: Your OpenAI API key for accessing the LLM.
 - `SUPABASE_URL`: The URL for your Supabase database instance.
 - `SUPABASE_KEY`: The key for your Supabase database instance.

+We are using two LLM models: `gpt-3.5-turbo` and `gpt-4-turbo-preview`.
+However, we recognize that LLMs change constantly.
+If a newer LLM is released from OpenAI, you could change the configurations to that simply by updating the `model_name` parameter when calling the `translate_func` in `main.py`.

 ## Datasets